bts-hehe/nj/README.md

   Set-ExecutionPolicy Unrestricted -Confirm -Force .\scripts\main.ps1
   ```
   The output will be logged to `log.txt` which is opened automatically when the script is done.
-Remember to delete the `win-main` extracted and zipped folder once you are done.

 ## RvB competitions
 1. Download folder to local machine.
 Run only the password script: